You can take steps to prevent your symptoms of rosacea from flaring up.

 Covering your face and nose with a scarf can help protect your skin from cold temperatures and wind.

-If you need to spend considerable time outside during cold weather, you can protect your face with a balaclava.
+If you need to spend considerable time outside during cold weather, protect your face with a balaclava.

 - Do not rub, scrub or massage your face.
-Doing so can irritate your skin.
+It can irritate your skin

-- Rinse your face with lukewarm water and allow your skin to dry thoroughly before you apply any medication or make-up.
+- Rinse your face with lukewarm water and allow skin to dry thoroughly before you apply medication or make-up